County Councillor grants

 Audit and reporting

-All successful applicants will be expected to report, to the Councillors who approved the grant, on how the money was spent, either in the form of a letter or by providing a set of accounts which shows details of the expenditure.
+All successful applicants will be expected to report, to the Member who approved the grant, on how the money was spent, either in the form of a letter or by providing a set of accounts which shows details of the expenditure.

 Details of qualifying grants awarded will be recorded and published as an Executive Decision made by an Officer in accordance with Access to Information requirements.